anniem422/truth_table/README.md

 # truth_table
-  This python program generates a truth table with four variables.
+  This python program generates a truth table with four variables, taking an initial predicate as input.